How to borrow part of a struct

-The most common pattern is to borrow the whole struct and then access the fields you need via the reference.
-This is safe and idiomatic because the compiler tracks the lifetime of the reference to the struct, ensuring any field references derived from it remain valid.
+The standard pattern is to borrow the whole struct and access the field through that reference.
+This is safe and idiomatic.
+The compiler tracks the lifetime of the struct reference and ensures any field references derived from it remain valid.

 name: String,